Decentralized Multi-Agents by Imitation of a Centralized Controller: Experiments

-In order to conduct comparisons to MADDPG, we also use the DDPG algorithm with the Gumbel-Softmax \cite{jang2016categorical, maddison2016concrete} action selection for discrete environments, as they do.
-For the single-agent centralized expert neureal network, we always make sure the number of parameters matches (or is lower) than that of MADDPG's.
-For the decentralized agents, we use the same number of parameters as the decentralized agents in MADDPG (i.e. the actor part).
-We always use the discount factor $\gamma=0.9$, as that seemed to work best both for our centralized expert, and also MADDPG.
-Following their experimental procedure, we average our experiments over three runs.
+Here, our experiments are conducted in the Multi-Agent Particle Environment \cite{mordatch2017emergence, maddpg} provided by OpenAI.
+In order to conduct comparisons to MADDPG, we also use the DDPG algorithm with the Gumbel-Softmax \cite{jang2016categorical, maddison2016concrete} action selection as they do.
+For the single-agent centralized expert neural network, we always make sure the number of parameters/weights matches (or is lower) than that of MADDPG's.
+For the decentralized agents, we use the same number of parameters as the decentralized agents in MADDPG (i.e.\ the actor part).
+Following their experimental procedure, we average our experiments over three runs, and plot the minimum and maximum reward envelopes.
 And for the decentralization, we trained three separate centralized experts, and used each of them to obtain three decentralized policies.
-Full details of our hyperparameters is in the appendix.
-Rewards are also averaged over 1,000 episodes.
-And we always use two-hidden layer neural networks.
-Brief descriptions of each environment are provided, and fuller descriptions and some example pictures are placed in the appendix.
+Full details of our hyperparameters and the environments are in the appendix.
+We note MADDPG cannot be used in the above environment, StarCraft 2, as it only works on continuous action spaces.